dotnet/AspNetCore.Docs/aspnetcore/tutorials/razor-pages/uploading-files.md

 The [Razor Pages Movie sample app](https://github.com/aspnet/Docs/tree/master/aspnetcore/tutorials/razor-pages/razor-pages-start/sample/RazorPagesMovie) in this tutorial uses simple model binding to upload files, which works well for uploading small files.
 For information on streaming large files, see [Uploading large files with streaming](xref:mvc/models/file-uploads#uploading-large-files-with-streaming).

-In the steps below, you add a movie schedule file upload feature to the sample app.
+In the following steps, a movie schedule file upload feature is added to the sample app.
 A movie schedule is represented by a `Schedule` class.
 The class includes two versions of the schedule.
 One version is provided to customers, `PublicSchedule`.
 The other version is used for company employees, `PrivateSchedule`.
 Each version is uploaded as a separate file.
 The tutorial demonstrates how to perform two file uploads from a page with a single POST to the server.

+## Security considerations

+Caution must be taken when providing users with the ability to upload files to a server.
+Attackers may execute [denial of service](/windows-hardware/drivers/ifs/denial-of-service) and other attacks on a system.
+Some security steps that reduce the likelihood of a successful attack are:

+* Upload files to a dedicated file upload area on the system, which makes it easier to impose security measures on uploaded content.
+When permitting file uploads, make sure that execute permissions are disabled on the upload location.
+* Use a safe file name determined by the app, not from user input or the file name of the uploaded file.
+* Only allow a specific set of approved file extensions.
+* Verify client-side checks are performed on the server.
+Client-side checks are easy to circumvent.
+* Check the size of the upload and prevent larger uploads than expected.
+* Run a virus/malware scanner on uploaded content.

+> [!WARNING]
+> Uploading malicious code to a system is frequently the first step to executing code that can:
+> * Completely takeover a system.
+> * Overload a system with the result that the system completely fails.
+> * Compromise user or system data.
+> * Apply graffiti to a public interface.

 ## Add a FileUpload class

-Below, you create a Razor page to handle a pair of file uploads.
+Create a Razor Page to handle a pair of file uploads.
 Add a `FileUpload` class, which is bound to the page to obtain the schedule data.
 Right click the *Models* folder.
 Select **Add** > **Class**.
 Name the class **FileUpload** and add the following properties:

 [!code-csharp[Main](razor-pages-start/sample/RazorPagesMovie/Models/FileUpload.cs)]